-The Angel Of Water (AOW) open system is a class 2 medical device which is registered with the FDA.
-It is a popular alternative to the closed system for colon hydrotherapy in Boulder.
+The Angel Of Water (AOW) Open System is a Class 2 medical device which is registered with the FDA.
+It is a popular alternative to the Closed System for colon hydrotherapy in Boulder.

 As an open loop system, the filtered water enters the lumen through a pencil-sized rectal nozzle.
-When the client chooses to release, meaning to empty the effluent, rather than the waste being contained in a separate hose as used with the closed system, the contents is discharged from the body into a receptacle area built into the fiberglass table which then drains into the sewer.
+When the client chooses to release, meaning to empty the effluent, rather than the waste being contained in a separate waste hose as used with the closed system, the contents is discharged from the body into a receptacle area built into the open system fiberglass table which then drains into the sewer.

-Due to this loop of water and waste being interrupted by air, this is referred to as an open loop or open system.
+Due to this loop of water and effluent being interrupted by air, this is referred to as an open loop or open system.
 This is the primary distinction between the two types of systems - open and closed.